perdian/perdian/README.md

 # Christian Seifert

-I'm Christian Seifert, a software engineer currently working as Senior System Architect at [BetterDoc](https://dev.betterdoc.org) in Cologne Germany.
+I'm Christian Seifert, a software engineer from Cologne Germany.

 I'm a regularly speaking at software development conferences, mainly focussing on the human side of being a software engineer.
 I also infrequently publish articles about software development.